brian-watkins/elmer/README.md

 "test-dependencies": {
   "direct": {
     "elm-explorations/test": "1.1.0",
-    "elm-explorations/elmer": "4.0.0"
+    "elm-explorations/elmer": "5.0.0"
   },
   "indirect": {}
 }
 ```

-Make sure the version number of elmer matches the version number of the `elmer-test` NPM package.
+The latest version of Elmer is 5.0.0.
+Make sure the version number of elmer
+matches the version number of the `elmer-test` NPM package.

 Notice the `indirect` section under `test-dependencies`.
 Elmer itself has the following dependencies: